roozbehf/vm.centos7/README.md

 ##### 4.1.
 Save the Box
 Simply package your new VM:
 ```
-vagrant package dacent --output myDacent.box
+vagrant package --base dacent --output myDacent.box
 ```
-(replace `dacent` with the name of the current box and change `myDacent.box` as needed).
+(replace `dacent` with the name of the current box in VirtualBox and change `myDacent.box` as needed).

 Now you can either transfer this box to another machine, or simply add the new box to your set of Vagrant boxes: